marcuskrafthamburg/nf-ds-onl-eng-250825-salt-pepper-daily-review-Internal/protocols/day_17_protocol.md

 * Less is more
 * Keep charts as simple as possible and as complex as required
 * If you use colours be intentional
-* Define a colour palett and stick to it
+* Define a colour palette and stick to it
 * Use axis according to data type (categorical vs numerical)
 * Don't mislead the audience  (e.g. by truncating axis)